ahungry/cl-protobufs/cl-protobufs.rst

 The Protobufs library defines a set of model classes that describes a protobufs "schema".
-There is a class that describes one .proto file (i.e., one "schema"), options, enums and enum values, messages and fields, and services and RPCs.
+There is a class that describes one .proto file (i.e., one "schema"), options, enums and enum values, messages and fields, and services and methods.

 The library provides the means to convert several kinds of inputs into the Protobufs models, including: